saniaarif22/Scala/README.md

 # Scala
-Probing scala functions, a "better" java
+Probing scala functions, the aspects that make it a "better" java.